More about foot and ankle injuries

 At goPhysio we always treat your foot and ankle pain as part of the bigger picture.
 Not only will we treat your foot itself, but we will look from the foot upwards and from the hip downwards, ensuring we leave you with no issues that will contribute to a re-occurrence.

-Having identified all the factors unique to your condition, we will then address and correct them in parallel with hands-on physiotherapy treatments and education.
-As it’s crucial to manually release the tight, stiff structures and you will be provided with a bespoke home exercise programme to self treat at home and speed up your recovery.
+Having identified all the factors unique to your condition, we will then address and correct them in parallel with hands-on treatments, advice and education.
+We can offer a range of effective treatments including Shockwave therapy, exercise rehab and acupuncture and you will be provided with a bespoke home exercise programme to self treat at home and speed up your recovery.

 We’ll also asses you to see if you’d benefit from orthotics and discuss the range of options available to get you back on your feet a quickly.